Cananito/Cananito.github.io/_generator/content/personal-organization.md

 Mine has a few modifications though:

 * I use a digital version, not a physical/analog one.
-I really enjoyed having a physical object and using a pen, but there are a few areas where it really fell short:
+I really enjoyed having a physical object and using a pen ([Sakura Pigma Micron 01s](https://www.amazon.com/gp/product/B00K3KRJK6/ref=ppx_yo_dt_b_search_asin_title) are the best!), but there are a few areas where it really fell short:
     * Writing down URLs.
 You really need copy paste for these.
     * Using it in the dark.
 It's often a big hassle to find light during the night.
     * Searching.
 My “Monthly Log” + “Daily Log” collections tend to grow a lot, so quickly finding things became a real hassle.